 can cause delays to approvals and additional costs.
 Avoid building on a water

 course, on uncompacted fill or in a slip area.
-Also note that normal buildings are not

 A good building site should be level and clear of large rocks or old stumps.

 Vegetation must be removed and the site formed into a slight crest so water runs